christopheryoung/chrisyoung/site/prose/blog/posts/2008-12-07_recently_read_in_praise_of_slowness.markdown

 ---
-{date: '2008-12-07', explananda: '', title: 'Recently read: In Praise of Slowness'}
+{date: '2008-12-07', explananda: '', title: 'Recently read: In Praise of Slowness', tags: book_reviews}

 ---
 <strong>Carl Honor&eacute; <em>In Praise of Slowness: How a Worldwide Movement is Challenging the Cult of Speed</em></strong>

 Honor&eacute; doesn't actually write in praise of slowness.
 "Slow" and its cognates are used by Honor&eacute; and many of the people he interviews to refer to doing things at the <em>right</em> speed.
 Take food, for example, where the slow movement---according to Honor&eacute; there actually is such a thing---is supposed to have gotten its start.
 Obviously a proponent of slow cooking is not going to insist that you sear a steak over several hours.
 This is something that needs to be done quickly to be done at all.
 But not everything needs to be seared; some of the best food takes a lot of time; and many people have gotten too rushed to slow down and take that time.
 So the slow movement is so-called, not because it wants people to mindlessly reduce the speed at which they do things, but because when people with hectic lives apply a corrective to their behaviour, it's usually by slowing down things that they're doing too quickly.

 But slowness is more than that, apparently.
 At times, what Honor&eacute; seems to be describing is deliberateness, or thoughtfulness, or what a lot of people refer to nowadays as mindfulness.
 Or something.
 Since people doing things mindfully tend to really think about the consequences of their behaviour, then, slowness also comes to encompass a lot of other things like, for example, organic food.
 But it's even <em>more</em> than that!
 <blockquote>In this book, Fast and Slow do more than just describe a rate of change.
 They are shorthand for ways of being, or philosophies of life.
 Fast is busy, controlling, aggressive, hurried, analytical [! . . . ?!? . . . $%^&*#!!!], stressed, superficial, impatient, active, quantity-over-quality.
 Slow is the opposite: calm, careful, receptive, still, intuitive, unhurried, patient, reflective, quality-over-quantity.</blockquote>
 Honor&eacute; explores this theme, such as it is, through subjects like food, medicine, work, sex, raising children, and so on.